NextronSystems/thor-manual/scanning/special-scan-modes.rst

 MFT Analysis
 ------------

-The MFT analysis module reads the "Master File Table" (MFT) of a partition and parses its contents.
-The MFT analysis takes a significant amount of time and is only active in deep scan mode by default.
+The MFT analysis module reads and parses the ``Master File Table`` (``MFT``) of a partition.
+It takes a significant amount of time and is active only in deep scan mode by default.

 You can activate MFT analysis in any mode by using ``--mft-analysis``.

 Pure YARA mode
 --------------

-In the pure YARA mode (``--pure-yara``) THOR only applies the internal and all custom YARA rules to the submitted samples.
-It's lightweight and fast.
+In pure YARA mode (``--pure-yara``), THOR applies only the built-in and custom YARA rules to the submitted samples.
+This mode is lightweight and fast.

-However, THOR does not parse and analyse most file formats in this mode, including Windows Eventlogs (EVTX), registry hives, memory dumps, Windows error reports (WER) and more, which are parsed otherwise.
+However, in this mode THOR does not parse and analyze most file formats, including Windows Event Logs (EVTX), registry hives, memory dumps, Windows Error Reports (WER), and more.

-Under normal circumstances, we recommend using the full-featured mode.
-Since most files do not trigger an intense parsing function, the processing speed should be similar to the “pure-yara” mode.
+Under normal circumstances, we recommend the full-featured mode.
+Because most files do not trigger expensive parsing functions, processing speed is often similar to ``--pure-yara``.

 Process Memory Dumps
 --------------------

-THOR supports process dumping to backup volatile malware information.
+THOR supports process dumping to preserve volatile malware information.
 This can be enabled with ``--process-dump``.

-When enabled, THOR on Windows creates a process dump of any process that is considered malicious.
-Maliciousness is determined as anything that triggers a warning or an alert.
+When enabled on Windows, THOR creates a process dump of any process that is considered malicious.
+In this context, malicious means any process that triggers a warning or an alert.

-This process dump can then be analyzed with standard tools later on to examine the found malware.
+These process dumps can then be analyzed later with standard tools.

 .. figure:: ../images/image23.png
    :alt: Process dumping